 Additionally, never place harmful items in your chinchilla cage that they could eat and cause further concerns to arise.

-Dental Care is Critical With Chinchillas
+Dental Care Is Critical

 Overgrown teeth are an issue with chinchillas.
 One of the best ways to avoid this is to always have plenty of items inside of the cage for your chinchilla to chew.

-If their teeth get too long and they don’t chew or file them down, they can begin to catch or puncture the flesh inside of the chinchilla’s mouth causing injury, illness, infection and of course pain.
+If their teeth get too long and they don’t chew or file them down, they can begin to catch or puncture the flesh inside of the chinchilla’s mouth causing injury, illness, infection, and of course pain.

 Pay attention to certain signs such as teeth grinding.
-I have a post that you can read that explains why chinchillas grind their teeth that you can see here.
+I have a post that you can read that explains why chinchillas grind their teeth.

 It will help to give you an understanding of when you have an issue with your chinchillas’ teeth and when it’s likely nothing to worry about.

-Calling the Vet When Necessary
+Call The Vet When Necessary

-Additionally, you can’t always rely on yourself to fix the issues and need to recognize when you need to call a vet to take care of teeth issues when they occur.
+You can’t always rely on yourself to fix the issues and need to recognize when you need to call a vet to take care of issues when they occur.

 Not all vets have this background and may not be as big of a help as you may have hoped.

 Pregnant chinchillas are also a consideration to keep in mind.
-Especially if you are considering breeding or looking forward to some baby chinchillas in the future.
+Especially if you are considering breeding chinchillas or looking forward to some baby chinchillas in the future.

-Pregnant chinchillas, for the most part, don’t need much special care but if you have paired chinchillas, you need to isolate the pregnant mother chin.
+Pregnant chinchillas, for the most part, don’t need much special care.
+But if you have paired chinchillas, you need to isolate the pregnant mother chin.

 Male chinchillas may not recognize that the female is carrying babies and still attempt some freaky business.

-Newborn or Baby Chinchillas
+Newborn Or Baby Chinchillas

 Caring for newborn chinchillas is a bit more involved then we will touch on this post.
 However, I can tell you that newborn chinchillas are just as energetic, happy, and fun to be around as adults

-However, if you are dealing with orphaned chinchillas you may have to supplement their nutrition with something such as warm kitten milk.
+However, if you are dealing with orphaned chinchillas, you may have to supplement their nutrition with something such as warm kitten milk.

-Also, ensure you are tracking your newborn chins weight on a scale to ensure they are growing at the appropriate pace.
+Also, ensure you are tracking your newborn chins’ weight on a scale, to ensure they are growing at the appropriate pace.